Keep reading this blog to learn:

 While you’re writing, it will be helpful to make your content skimmable and easy to read.
 Most of the time, your readers won’t read all of your content.
 They’re looking to answer their specific question or problem within your content.
 Additionally, they’re more likely to stay on the page when it’s easier to read.
 Fortunately, there’s a lot of ways you can make your content skimmable.

 The best way you can do this is by incorporating headings and subheadings.
-We recommend using 1 H1 heading (which is the main heading), with H2 and H3 readings spread throughout.
+We recommend using a single H1 heading (which is the main heading), with H2 and H3 readings spread throughout.
 For example, each of our steps in this section of the blog is an H3 heading, and the “Why is Content Important?” heading from the previous section is an H2 heading.

 These headings make it easier to skim the content and search for specific information.
 A good rule of thumb is if a section is more than 300 words, then it probably needs to be broken down into smaller subheadings.